 Number of completed or ongoing episodes of mental health care with completed outcome measures, partitioned by mental health setting within the reference period.

-The NOCC, maintained by the Department of Health compiles all state and territory consumer outcomes data on an annual data submission basis.
-However, NOCC does not allow linkage of episodes of care across financial years.
-This limitation does not exist for states and territories own data sets.
+The NOCC, maintained by the Australian Government Department of Health compiles all state and territory consumer outcomes data on an annual data submission basis.
+However, the NOCC does not allow linkage of episodes of care across financial years.
+This limitation does not exist for states and territories' own data sets.

 Other issues caveats: